chiyuki0325/lyrica/docs/LYRIC_PROVIDERS.md

 Supports the following file formats: mp3, flac, lrc.

+## `yesplaymusic`

+YesPlayMusic is a third-party player for NetEase Cloud Music.
+Lyrica can get lyrics from the API provided by YesPlayMusic when using this player.

+## `netease_gtk4`

+NetEase Cloud Music GTK4 is another populat third-party player for NetEase Cloud Music.
+This lyrics provider is available when using NetEase Cloud Music GTK4.

 ## `feeluown_netease`

 FeelUOwn is a local & online music player written in Python.
 This lyrics provider is available when using FeelUOwn to listen to songs on NetEase Cloud Music.

-## `yesplaymusic`

-YesPlayMusic is a third-party player for NetEase Cloud Music.
-Lyrica can get lyrics from the API provided by YesPlayMusic when using this player.

 ## `netease`